Jan-Eric-B/FuriousTare/README.md

 ﻿# Unofficial Patch for Disco Elysium

-This mod fixes some outstanding bugs in Disco Elysium - The Final Cut, v2023-03-16.
+This mod fixes some outstanding bugs in Disco Elysium - The Final Cut, v2024-04-23.

-There are separate mods available for the GOG and Steam releases.
+The mod has been tested on the GOG and Steam releases for Windows.
+Older versions of the game are not officially supported (Steam might work, GOG will not, due to the game files being built in a different way).

 ## How to install

 - Download the zip for your version from the "Releases" page.
-  - For GOG, download "FuriousTareGOG.zip"
-  - For Steam, download "FuriousTareSteam.zip"
+  - For GOG or Steam, download "FuriousTareIL2CPP.zip"
 - Unzip the files into your game directory
   - E.g. `Steam\steamapps\common\Disco Elysium`